 On Stock Titan, SEC filings for MCI are supplemented by AI-powered tools that help interpret complex regulatory documents.
 These tools can highlight key sections related to the Trust’s investment strategy, portfolio risk disclosures, and distribution policies, helping readers navigate lengthy filings more efficiently.
 As new filings become available through EDGAR, they are reflected here so that investors can review the regulatory record alongside the Trust’s public news and financial updates.

-The plan is described as entirely notional, with no actual ownership of common shares by the participant or the plans.
-Value is based on the market value of Barings Corporate Investors’ shares, including reinvested dividends, and units are generally exercisable only upon termination, retirement, or another permitted event.
-This filing reflects ongoing management of deferred compensation rather than open-market trading in the stock.
+These plan interests are part of a non-qualified compensation deferral arrangement and are entirely notional, with no actual common shares issued or owned.
+The value tracks the market value of Barings Corporate Investors’ shares, including reinvested dividends, and is generally exercisable only upon termination, retirement, or similar permitted events.
+This is a compensation and plan-accounting transaction, not an open-market purchase or sale of stock.